- Juvéderm and Botox are used to treat wrinkles.

 Juvéderm is a noninvasive procedure, which means no surgery is required.
 Each solution contains a gel made from hyaluronic acid designed to “fill in” your wrinkles from underneath the skin.
-The volumizing solution comes in different formulas to treat different types of wrinkles in adults over the age of 21:
+The volumizing solution comes in different formulas to treat different types of wrinkles in adults:

-- Juvéderm Ultra XC: for lips and mouth area
+- Juvéderm Ultra XC, for lips and mouth area, including “parentheses” lines

-- Juvéderm Volbella XC: for lip lines and wrinkles
+- Juvéderm Volbella XC, for lip lines and adding volume to lips

-- Juvéderm Voluma XC: adds volume to the cheeks
+- Juvéderm Voluma XC, for adding volume to the cheeks

-- Juvéderm XC: used for parentheses lines, as well as other wrinkles around the nose and mouth
+- Juvéderm XC, for “parentheses” lines, as well as other wrinkles around the nose and mouth

 All “XC” formulations contain lidocaine to ease pain and discomfort.